 - money you might be entitled to receive, even if you have not yet filed a lawsuit.

 In your bankruptcy papers, you must disclose your interest in any legal claim, even if you don’t wish to file a lawsuit.
+(Learn more about disclosing possible claims in bankruptcy even if you were not injured.)
 If you fail to disclose a claim you have in a settlement or lawsuit, it can lead to serious consequences (To learn more, read Do I Have to List Possible Legal Claims in My Bankruptcy?)

 The Bankruptcy Trustee’s Right to Pursue Claims for Damages